nodrogluap/MinNO/README.md

 # Quick start

-1. Download the prebuilt executable for Windows from [releases page](https://github.com/nodrogluap/MinNO/releases) and place it in C:\Windows.
+1. Download the prebuilt ``MinNO.exe`` executable for Windows from [releases page](https://github.com/nodrogluap/MinNO/releases) and place it on the desktop.

-2. Start your experiment using MinKNOW as per usual.
-Let's say you are writing the experiment output data to D:\data\.
-Once the experiment is running, open a Windows command prompt and start MinNO, in this case, stopping after 5 billion bases have been generated:
+2. Start your experiment using MinKNOW as per usual, with live base calling enabled.
+Suppose you are writing the experiment output data to D:\data\.
+Once the experiment is running, Shift+Right click on the desktop, and choose the "Open PowerShell window here" option (or "Open command window here" depending on the Windows version).
+Start MinNO by typing the following at the command prompt (in this case, stopping after 2 billion bases have been generated):

 ```
-MinNO 5e9 D:\data\reads\experiment_name\fastq\pass
+minno 2e9 D:\data\reads\experiment_name\fastq\pass
 ```

+3. The sequencing will automatically stop after 2 billion bases have been called.

 # Compiling from source

-This code has only been tested on Windows, and requires that you have [Visual Studio 14 / 2015](https://visualstudio.microsoft.com/vs/older-downloads/), otherwise you may need to tinker with the paths in the batch file.
+This code has only been tested on Windows, and requires that you have [Visual Studio 14 / 2015](https://visualstudio.microsoft.com/vs/older-downloads/) and the NVIDIA C++ compiler, otherwise you may need to tinker with the paths in the batch file.

 ```
 git clone --recurse-submodules https://github.com/nodrogluap/OpenDBA/